Daymortel/Daymortel/README.md

 Welcome to my profil !

-I'm student developper to will be Full-Stack from the Bretagne, in France.
+I'm student developper from the Bretagne, in France.
+I form me in professional formation to will be Full-Stack developper.
+I'll spécialize me in Back-end, but I make also Front-end.
+I'm begined little bit of years ago.
+I'm so motived and interseted in programmation.
+See you soon !

 ### About me